"""Utility functions for iemwebfarm applications."""

 css_content = fh.read()

-# Get the content between the body tags and wrap with responsive container
+# Get just the rendered HTML body and wrap with responsive container.

 body_content = rendered.split("<body>")[1].split("</body>")[0]